daisy20170101/SeisSol_Cookbook/tpv6.rst

 SCEC TPV6
 =========

-TPV6 is intended to reside in the “well-posed” regime for bimaterial problems and so uses a very high shear modulus (density\*vs\*vs) contrast.
+TPV6 is intended to reside in the “well-posed” regime for **bimaterial problems** and so uses a very high shear modulus (density\*vs\*vs) contrast.
 Material properties are homogeneous within each side of the fault, but change when one traverses to the other side of the fault.
-This is the bi-material problem.

 +----------------+-------------------------------+---------+---------+
 | Parameter      | Description                   | Value   | Unit    |